Porta Nigra: Middle Ages

 In the early Middle Ages the Roman city gates were no longer used for their original function and their stones were taken and reused for other buildings.
 Moreover, iron and lead braces were broken out of the walls of the Porta Nigra for reuse.
 Traces of this destruction are still clearly visible on the north side of the gate.

 After 1028, the Greek monk Simeon lived as a hermit in the ruins of the Porta Nigra.
 After his death (1035) and sanctification, the Simeonstift monastery was built next to the Porta Nigra to honor him.

 To save it from further destruction, the Porta Nigra was transformed into two superimposed churches with identical floor plans.
 The upper church was accessible to the monks and the lower church was open to the general public.

 The church naves were created by extending the first and second floors over the inner courtyard.
 An apse was constructed onto the east tower.
 Additional levels and a spire were added to the western tower.
 The top floor of the eastern tower was removed, and a new clerestory level was built over the nave, east tower and apse.
-Windows of the western tower were enlarged to become entrance doors (still visible today).
+Windows of the western tower were enlarged to become entrance doors (still visible).

 The ground floor with the large gates was buried inside a terrace, and a large staircase was constructed alongside the south side (the town side) up to the lower church.
 A small staircase led further up to the upper church.

 An additional gate (the much smaller Simeon Gate) was built adjacent to the East side of the Porta Nigra and served as a city gate in medieval times.

 Modern

 In 1802, Napoleon Bonaparte dissolved the church in the Porta Nigra and the monastery beside it, along with the vast majority of Trier's numerous churches and monasteries.
 On his visit to Trier in 1804, Napoleon ordered that the Porta Nigra be converted back to its Roman form.
 The clerestory level and church tower were deconstructed, and the inner courtyard was reinstated.
 However, the apse was preserved in a truncated form, and the eastern tower was not rebuilt to its original height.
 The terrace surrounding the ground floor level was removed.

 Local legend has it that Napoleon originally wanted to completely tear down the church, but locals convinced him that the church had actually been a Gaulish festival hall before being turned into a church.
 Another version of the story is that they told him about its Roman origins, persuading him to convert the gate back to its original form.

-In 1986 the Porta Nigra was designated a World Heritage Site, along with other Roman monuments in Trier and its surroundings.
+It was designated as part of the Roman Monuments, Cathedral of St Peter and Church of Our Lady in Trier UNESCO World Heritage Site in 1986 because of its testimony to the influence of Trier in the Roman Empire and its unique architecture as both a city gate and a double church.